pyrox18/schedulerbot-1.0/README.md

 ### Compile and Run

 Before starting the bot, make sure MongoDB is running.
 The bot will attempt to connect to the address specified by `dbConnectionUrl` in the config file.

+Next, make sure a local Redis server instance is running.
+The bot will attempt to connect to the port specified by the `REDIS_PORT` environment variable, or port 6379 by default if none is specified.

 Then, you can compile the TypeScript code and start the bot.